Design0r/render_vault/README.md

 1. Clone the Render Vault repository or download the zip and extract it in your ../documents/maya/scripts directory

-2. Open the install.bat file in a Text Editor and change the mayapy_path to the mayapy.exe of your Maya installation
+2. Open the install.bat file in a Text Editor and change the mayapy_path to the mayapy.exe of your Maya installation (Replace "Maya2024" with your Version)

 ```shell
 set mayapy_path="C:\Program Files\Autodesk\Maya2024\bin\mayapy.exe"